 1.5 Writing Processes

 Just as we use design processes to creatively solve complex problems, we use writing processes to create complex documents.
-In both cases, there are steps or stages, but we don’t always proceed directly from one step to the next in a chronological manner.
+In both cases, there are steps or stages, but we don’t always proceed directly from one step to the next in a chronological manner, and they will vary from person to person.
 These processes are often iterative, meaning we might return to previous stages in the process from time to time.
 The more complex the task, the more iteration might be needed.
 Examine the design process (Figure 1.5.1) and writing process (Figure 1.5.2) diagrams below.
 What similarities and differences can you see in these two processes?
 How are they similar or different to your own processes?

 Figure 1.5.1 Design process (Green Dot Consulting Group, n.d.).
 [Image description]